matsu-chara/gol/README.md

 # run server at localhost:5656
 $ gol server

-# or run in background
+# or run in background and restart always
-$ nohup gol server&
+$ docker-compose up -d
 ```

 access `localhost:5656` dumps all links